 After you’ve pleased your palate, Bennett Vineyards awaits about an hour south.
 This homespun vineyard resides on land that was deeded to the Bennett family in the 1800s from King Charles II and grows Nesbitt, Noble, Carlos and Muscadine varietals.
 Get a bottle to go of your favorite and continue south another 30 minutes to the city of New Bern, famous for being the setting of several romance novels by Nicholas Sparks, including The Notebook, The Wedding and A Bend in the Road.
 Stretch your legs and follow the Walk to Remember Heritage Tour map that highlights 15 sites featured in books by Sparks, like Harvey Mansion and Alfred Cunningham Bridge.

 For the final stop of the day, try Red Fish Grill, a Morehead City favorite, for its view of the water, live music nights and daily fish specials.

 End your day relaxing in the small town of Beaufort, named one of “America’s Coolest Small Towns” by Budget Travel.
 It’s less than 3 miles in size and is surrounded by a mile of water.

 Day 4: Beach Day With Wild Horses

-With your getaway entering its last day, start with brunch deck-side at the 5-star City Kitchen, with choices like smoked salmon benedict, pork belly tacos, and baked oysters with onion bacon jam and creamed collards.
-Then, take the ferry to Shackleford Banks where horses roam free, dolphins play near the beach and sea turtles abound.
+With your getaway entering its last day, start with breakfast near the water at Beaufort Coffee Shop and its hot, cold or frozen coffee options.
+Then take the ferry to Shackleford Banks where horses roam free, dolphins play near the beach and sea turtles abound.
 Make your reservations online for the ferry and be sure to pack everything you need for a day lounging by the sea, since Shackleford and the surrounding islands don’t have restaurants, businesses or lodging.
 This just means visitors can revel in the unique experience of truly unspoiled beaches.